Ali-Sdg90/starter-paylaod-pnpm/README.md

 1. First [clone the repo](#clone) if you have not done so already
 1. `cd my-project && cp .env.example .env` to copy the example environment variables
-1. `yarn && yarn dev` to install dependencies and start the dev server
+1. `pnpm i && pnpm dev` to install dependencies and start the dev server
 1. `open http://localhost:3000` to open the app in your browser

 That's it!
 Changes made in `./src` will be reflected in your app.
 Follow the on-screen instructions to login and create your first admin user.
 Then check out [Production](#production) once you're ready to build and serve your app, and [Deployment](#deployment) when you're ready to go live.